 How can dads help with breastfeeding?
-Dad can start with these six ways to support and encourage mom to breastfeed the baby.
+Start with these 6 ways dads can support breastfeeding moms and encourage her to breastfeed the baby.

 Dads can be at a loss with breastfeeding and how to support breastfeeding moms.

 They don’t know what it’s like, they might feel awkward, and it’s the only thing mom and dad can’t share.
 Dads want to help but may not know exactly how to.
 Since breastfeeding is a “mom-only” task, consider these six ways dads can show support.